immunomind/immundata/README.md

 > ```r
 > pak::pkg_install("immunomind/immundata@0.2.1")
 > ```
-> I’ll keep publishing tagged releases with full docs so you can always
+> I'll keep publishing tagged releases with full docs so you can always
 > roll back if needed.